TelcoSec/.github/profile/readme.md

 ## 📡 About Us

-Telco-Sec is an open community focused on researching and sharing knowledge about telecom security.
-Founded in 2020 by a telecom professional with experience dating back to 1995, we're dedicated to dissecting telecom technologies to better understand their security boundaries.
+Telco-sec.com is an open community dedicated to researching and sharing knowledge about telecom security.
+Founded in 2020 by RFS, a telecom professional since 2010 who has been testing telecom security boundaries since 1995.
+Project Structure
+This repository contains research materials, methodologies, and tools for security analysis of telecommunications technologies across all layers:

 <table>
   <tr>